 Parking Lot Light Pole Height

-Some towns have their own required pole height for parking lot lights.
+Some towns have their own required pole height for parking area lights.
 You should take note of this before you go into designing your parking lot layout.
 The area of your parking lot will usually determine what the height of your pole should be.
 For example, in densely populated areas, having a short pole will not produce glare.
 However, in order to get the correct amount of quality light, more poles are needed.
 Conversely, rural areas use taller and fewer poles.
-The designer of your parking lot could also use factors such as veiling luminance and glare rating to make sure that the angle of discomfort does not spill over to neighboring properties.
+The designer of your parking lot could also use factors such as veiling luminance and glare rating to make sure that the angle of discomfort does not spill over to neighbouring properties.

 Keeping in mind the tips mentioned above, you’ll have no problem creating a consistent parking lot lighting layout.
 This parking lot lights layout will definitely provide enough light for safety and not be an annoyance to the general public.